willismonroe/adventofcode/README.md

-# adventofcode
+# Advent of code

-Personal repository for advent of code questions
+Personal repository for [Advent of code](http://adventofcode.com/2016/) questions